-ADULT BEREAVEMENT RESOURCES & EVENTS
+BEREAVEMENT RESOURCES & EVENTS

-- 8-Week Closed Bereavement Support Groups
+- Bereavement Support Groups

 - Social Walking Groups

-- Health and Wellness Group Programs
+- Health and Wellness Support (Art Therapy,

-- Group Debriefs for Community Partners
+- Group Debriefs/Counselling for community partners

-- Information and referral to other bereavement and community supports
+- Information and referral to other bereavement and community supports.

-Bereavement Support is a phone call away
+Bereavement Support is a phone call away …

 (905) 712-8119